STCW Proficiency in Maritime Security Awareness

 The 2010 Manila Amendments to the STCW Code entered into force on January 1, 2012.
 Although some administrations may introduce new standards from this date, many may continue to apply existing standards for certification and training until the required compliance date.

 Governments may continue to renew and revalidate under the existing convention until January 1, 2017.
 However, for new entrants commencing training after July 1, 2013, they MUST comply with new mandatory standards.

 There are two exceptions to the above, which are:

 - The new minimum hours of rest for seafarers come into force on 1st January 2012.

 - Mandatory security training is applicable from 1st January 2014.

 IYT’s network of professional partner schools that offer STCW Basic Safety Training are approved to offer this additional course which is recognised by the Marshall Islands.
-Successful candidates will receive a “Proficiency in Maritime Security Awareness” certificate which is valid for a period of five years.
+Successful candidates will receive a “Proficiency in Maritime Security Awareness” certificate.
 Please contact the professional IYT partner school nearest you to complete this training.